Build a Creator Community That Makes Subscribers Stay — Discord, Telegram, and VIP Groups That Work

 Celebrate subscriber milestones publicly in the community:

-• “Welcome to the OG role — you’ve been subscribed for 6 months!”
+- “Welcome to the OG role — you’ve been subscribed for 6 months!”

-• “We hit 500 members!
+- “We hit 500 members!
 Here’s an exclusive thank you set.”

-• Birthday shoutouts for known members
+- Birthday shoutouts for known members

 Security and Anti-Leak Measures

 Community spaces increase leak risk.
-Mitigate it:
+Mitigate it systematically:

-• Watermark all exclusive content — visible or invisible watermarks
+- Watermark all exclusive content — visible or invisible watermarks

-• Don’t share your highest-tier content in communities — save that for OnlyFans DMs
+- Don’t share your highest-tier content in communities — save that for OnlyFans DMs

-• Monitor for leaks — Google reverse image search, DMCA monitoring services
+- Monitor for leaks — Google reverse image search, DMCA monitoring services

-• Have a response planDMCA takedown process ready to go
+- Have a response plan — DMCA takedown process ready to execute immediately

 Scaling Your Community

-Starting Small (0-100 subscribers)
+Starting Out (0–100 Subscribers)

 Don’t build a community until you have at least 50–100 active subscribers.
 Before that, focus on DMs and fan engagement directly on OnlyFans.

-Growing (100-500 subscribers)
+Growing (100–500 Subscribers)

 Launch a Discord server with basic structure.
 Add a Telegram VIP group for your top 20 spenders.
 Spend 30 minutes daily managing both.
+Keep it simple enough that you actually maintain it.

-Scaling (500+ subscribers)
+Scaling (500+ Subscribers)

 Let Your Team Build It

 Aruna Talent helps creators build and manage communities that turn one-month subscribers into year-long superfans.
-Our team handles setup, moderation, event planning, and community strategy — so your community thrives without consuming your entire schedule.
+Our team handles setup, moderation, event planning, and community strategy — so your community thrives without consuming your schedule.

 60+ creators · $50M+ total revenue